 - Age 65: 7.5x-14x your salary

-Banks have abysmally low interest rates on their savings accounts — in fact, the national rate on savings accounts is just 0.05%, according to the FDIC (as of December 2020).
+Banks have abysmally low interest rates on their savings accounts — in fact, the national rate on savings accounts is just 0.06%, according to the Federal Deposit Insurance Corp.
+(FDIC), as of December 2021.
 Something is better than nothing, but your savings could be working a lot harder for you.

 One simple solution is to open a high-yield savings account.
 As the name implies, this is a savings account that has a higher interest rate for deposits than a traditional savings account.
-Whereas the typical savings account interest rate can be as low as 0.01%, the rates for high-yield savings accounts can reach up to 0.80%.
+Whereas the typical savings account interest rate can be as low as 0.01%, the rates for high-yield savings accounts can reach up to 0.81%.
+And with rate hikes expected for 2022, that figure should only increase.